Estimated reading time: 13 minutes

 - “Discovering strategies in additive manufacturing”

-Here is the difference between Grid Search and Mergeflow Teams: In Grid Search, you get as a result one big matrix that shows you how your findings relate to your topics.
-By contrast, in Mergeflow Teams, you get Weekly360 email reports, and the findings are labeled with those of your team’s topics that apply.
+Here is the difference between Grid Search and Collaborative Discovery: In Grid Search, you get as a result one big matrix that shows you how your findings relate to your topics.
+By contrast, in Collaborative Discovery, you get Weekly360 email reports, and the findings are labeled with those of your team’s topics that apply.

 ‘Managing information’ vs. ‘using information’, revisited